LippmannLab/Lippmann-Lab-Onboarding/docs/FAQ.md

 # Frequently Asked Questions
 These are topics that are commonly asked about when new members join the lab.
+Additionally, feel free to ask senior lab members for more information or advice whenever you have questions.

 ## Scheduling Vacations
 Taking time off is necessary to avoid burn-out during graduate school.
 While iPSC culture requires daily maintenance, it is still possible to take vacations and rest.
 Short trips over the weekend do not need to be cleared with Ethan, but Ethan should be aware if you are planning on taking longer periods of time off.